 Should you hire a company to do your social media?

-If you make a commitment to improve your consistency and quality – this is super important.
+If you make a commitment to improving your consistency and quality – this is super important.
 It doesn’t hurt to be redundant here, first – at least make sure you’re doing it.

 Hey, how’s it going, it’s Tim Brown the construction company marketer, and I’m here to talk to you about creating systems for posting regularly on social media.
 I want to knight you in the Order of People Who Are Okay Posting on Social Regularly, and you don’t have to be perfect, it’s okay.
 I’m giving you permission to mess up and permission to get better by doing it regularly and interacting with people on your page, and your profile, and whatever else.
 I want you to understand you are creating more brand impressions every time somebody sees your company post on social.
 You are humanizing your people, especially if you’re telling your team’s stories and what they’re into, you’re talking about your clients, you’re giving before and after photos, and familiarizing your company with people, and you’re serving them.
 You can do educational, or you can do entertaining content, whatever it happens to be.
 Either way, you’re serving people, and you’re helping them with whatever questions and problems they have.

 Here are the big three, this is how you create those systems: